siberianfox/tinygwiki/What-is-TinyG.md

 * TinyG implements a set of embedded self tests to verify proper system operation and assist in setup

 * Different embedded processors:
  * The processor chip for grbl is an Atmel ATmega328p that runs on the Arduino *hardware*.
-Note that once you program grbl onto it it is no longer an "Arduino" as you have taken over the chip and it it will not run Processing anymore (until you re-flash it - then it's no longer grbl) The 328p runs at 16 Mhz, has 32K FLASH memory (program memory) and 2K of RAM ref: http://www.atmel.com/Images/doc8161.pdf).
+Note that once you program grbl onto it it is no longer an "Arduino" as you have taken over the chip and it it will not run Processing anymore (until you re-flash it - then it's no longer grbl) The 328p runs at 16 Mhz, has 32K FLASH memory (program memory) and 2K of RAM. ref: http://www.atmel.com/Images/doc8161.pdf).
  * The processor chip on tinyg is an Atmel Xmega192A3 that runs at 32 Mhz, has 192K FLASH and 16K RAM. ref: http://www.atmel.com/Images/doc8068.pdf)
  * The difference in processors means that tinyg can do more computation and have larger firmware and RAM usage.
-It also means that grbl is programmable using a garden variety Atmel ISP programmer, and TinyG requires a programmer that implements the newer PDI programming protocol - such as the Atmel ISP MKII programmer (at $35 from Mouser electronics.
-This programmer also works fine on the older protocols).
-We implemented a boot loader on tinyg at one point (xboot project) but found AVRdude to be so unreliable that we did not release it.
+It also means that grbl is programmable using a garden variety Atmel ISP programmer, and TinyG requires a programmer that implements the newer PDI programming protocol - such as the Atmel ISP MKII programmer _(We are working on a boot loader)_.
 We also offer a firmware upgrade service for the cost of postage back and forth, but really if you are interested in keeping up with the project you should get a capable programmer.
  * The processor difference also means that grbl generates step pulses at a rate of 30Khz, TinyG at 50Khz.

 There are a number of other differences such as communications and various system settings, but this really gets lost in the weeds.